jenkinsci/.github/README.md

 Global configurations for the jenkinsci GitHub organization
 ====

-This repository is a repository for global GitHub configurations which then get applied to the project repositories.
+This repository stores GitHub configurations which then get applied to the project repositories.
 It includes various settings for GitHub itself, GitHub applications, and other components.
 See [this thread](https://groups.google.com/forum/#!topic/jenkinsci-dev/dOs8YRQwQiI) for details.